 Even though Eisenhüttenstadt is not very far from Berlin, the 'first socialist city in Germany', planned and built in the 1950s, is still clearly separated, as a cultural space, from the nearby cosmopolitan city, preserving the idea of a different society in its urban layout and architecture.
 Two projects of the Kunstverein im Kloster Neuzelle, entitled 'Eisenhüttenstadt - Between Model and Museum', realized in 2020 and 2021 as exhibition and symposium, explored the former planned city as a site for artistic research and intervention.

 Whoever visits Eisenhüttenstadt as a guest, visits first and foremost the city center, which is protected as an area monument.
 This center is the model city which was planned and built in the 1950s.
 Initially, it offered space for about 20,000 inhabitants in four residential complexes, grouped around a central axis.
-The city was not built in the middle of nowhere, as a myth associated with the founding of the city claims, but in a partly industrially developed area near the centuries-old town of Fürstenberg on the nearby Oder River, which would vanish in the course of further expansion of the city.
+The city was not built in the middle of nowhere, as a myth associated with the founding of the city claims, but in a partly industrially developed area near the centuries-old town of Fürstenberg on the nearby Oder River.

 Preserving the model city as a monument, has been the basis for an influx of subsidies and, today, the city is almost completely renovated.
 But it has also been a challenge for a citizenry that, among other issues, has had to face a severe depopulation process that has cost the city more than half of its inhabitants since 1991.
 Also, the future of the steel mill, on whose residential settlement the city was founded and which continues to be a meaningful operation and major employer in the region, is always uncertain.
 For many of its citizens, a shutdown of the plant would call into question the very existence of the town.